-My brain should remain fully functional for the duration, but it’s going on a very peculiar and increasingly lonely one-way voyage into a Dark Void that we already know is hostile to life, from where it’s incredibly hard to get any information back to the Real World, and where the only information in (via my eyes and ears, which should keep working) is like a fixed webcam-feed looking at, probably, a rather boring bedroom wall.
+My brain should remain fully functional for the duration, but it’s going on a very peculiar and – so you might think – increasingly lonely and scary one-way voyage into what is typically portrayed as a nightmarish Void, hostile to life, from where it’s incredibly hard to get any information back to the Real World, and where the only information in (via my eyes and ears, which should keep working) is like a fixed webcam-feed looking at, potentially, a rather boring hospital ceiling.

-In which case: Great!
-This is the 21st Century!!
-If my brain and I are locked on course into that same Dark Void that’s been swallowing people since – we assume – prehistory, then on this occasion at last let’s prepare for a proper Voyage of Discovery.
+Based on what I know of emerging technology, I simply don’t accept the standard version of what my future will be.
+This is the 21st Century!
+If my brain and I are locked on course into that same inescapable Void that’s been swallowing people since – we assume – prehistory, then on this occasion at last let’s prepare for a proper Voyage of Discovery.
 Let’s be fully SCIENTIFIC about this.

 I want to take every Hi-Tech support possible with me into the Void; I don’t just want to survive in there, I want to THRIVE!

-Yes, it’s a bit rebellious; think of it as The Radical DisABILITY Project.
-Its slogan: BREAK THE RULES…
+I think of it as my Radical DisABILITY Project.
+Its slogan: BREAK THE RULES.

-For instance, as a lifelong music-lover I want to help push Music Therapy into new realms.
-In my ultimate straightjacket, I don’t just want to be able to stimulate myriad parts of my otherwise starved brain by creating music to express the complex emotions of what it feels like to be marooned in an alien parallel world; I want to compose a ‘Symphony from the Dark Void’.
+For instance, I’ve always loved writing.
+In my ultimate straightjacket, I don’t just want to be able to exercise myriad parts of my otherwise starved brain by keeping a private journal in which I record the complex emotions of what it feels like to be travelling into – and then becoming marooned within – an alien parallel world; I want to write an entire book about the experience.
+I’ll call it:

-If we’re clever enough, my bizarre one-way journey into solitary confinement might eventually end up somewhere remarkably like Home.
+If I’m lucky enough, my bizarre one-way journey into solitary confinement might eventually end up somewhere remarkably like Home.
 OK, a Virtual Home, but maybe one that is even more comfortable than the one I was forced to leave, even easier to navigate, even more secure, even more fulfilling.

-But above all else, as on every well-conceived scientific voyage, I want to push back the frontiers of knowledge in ways that, if we do it right, hopefully could help millions of people.
+But above all else, as on every well-conceived scientific voyage, I want to push back the frontiers of knowledge in ways that, if done right, hopefully could help millions of people.